THE NEWCASTLE AND CARLISLE RAILWAY.

 Top left shows a Peppercorn K1 emerging from the shed, with the extensive carriage storage sidings and Blaydon Haughs (The Spike) in the background.

 Top right is Thompson B1 61022 'Sassaby' heading into the the shed.

 Centre left shows a Gresley V3 locomotive at Blaydon in the late 1950's.

 Centre right is a view of Blaydon signal box in 2009.

 Bottom left is the preserved water fountain from Blaydon.
 Dating from the Newcastle and Carlisle railway, this item is now at the NRM at York.

 Bottom right is the office building for the Blaydon Engine Sheds, since used as offices for Blaydon Creamery but currently standing empty.
 The twin roundhouse was just a few yards to the east of it.

 Thanks to Keith Page, who took the photo below in the early 1950s.
-It shows a V1 2-6-2 loco headed east towards Newcastle, on the bridge over the Tyne that linked Blaydon and Scotswood.
+It shows an unidentified V1/V3 2-6-2 loco headed east towards Newcastle, on the bridge over the Tyne that linked Blaydon and Scotswood.
 The factory in the background is the world famous Armstrong Engineering Works at Scotswood (Vickers Armstrong in later years) and the chimneys are part of the Adamsez ceramic factory, which made toilet fixtures and fittings.

 Armstrong's engineering shops ran from Scotswood to Newcastle, a distance of four miles.
 It was said to be the biggest factory complex in the world in its heyday.